 And while you might feel like fried food at a theme park is kind of cliche, in this instance, it’s also awesome.

 If time is really of the essence, step up to Sleepy Hollow’s snack window that offers up quick options for breakfast, lunch, and dinner.
 Favorites here include the waffles (get yours with strawberries and cream in the morning) and waffle sandwiches (both sweet and savory).
 The Sweet and Spicy Chicken Waffle sandwich is a hearty meal that can be eaten while walking around the park and shared if you’re trying to feed a crowd without sacrificing time sitting at a table to eat.

-If fancy Pop Tarts and delicious sandwiches and tater tots are your jam, then Woody’s Lunch Box is the the perfect place for you.
+If fancy Pop-Tarts and delicious sandwiches and tater tots are your jam, then Woody’s Lunch Box is the perfect place for you.
 Located in Toy Story Land in Hollywood Studios, they offer hot, melty sandwiches and tots topped with chili and cheese for warm, filling treats.
-And even if you just go for the Lunch Box Tart, it is more than worth it.
-The regular tart on the menu is a hazelnut and chocolate-filled one with maple fondant and candied bacon on top.
-They often have seasonal tarts as well.
-This past winter, guests could get a delicious cinnamon apple tart.
+For a quick snack, the Lunch Box Tarts are a popular choice, and there are often seasonal flavors to try besides just the typical Chocolate-Hazelnut and Raspberry flavors.

 This is another snack stand that offers up hearty eats that are filling enough to be meals.
 The specialty here is Baked Mac and Cheese which you can choose to top with pulled pork and barbecue sauce or shrimp and sweet chili sauce.